History of Amiens: 19th century

 After this time, the city began to grow beyond the river and into the surrounding hills.
 During the 1870 Franco-Prussian War, Somme was invaded by Prussian forces and Amiens was occupied.

 Early science fiction author Jules Verne took up residence in Amiens in 1871, having met his wife there at a wedding in 1856.
 He was later elected city councilman in 1888.
 In 1889, Jules Verne presided over the opening of the Amiens circus, including a courthouse, a police station and a museum dedicated to the history of Picardy.

 In 1891, the network of the former tramway of Amiens was created, originally horse-drawn, and then, from 1899, with electric traction.
 This network operated until its destruction during the Battle of France in 1940.

+In 1894, the anarchists in the area were targeted during the repression of January and February 1894.

 20th and 21st centuries

 From the Belle Epoque to the First World War

 The tenth French town at the beginning of the 20th century, its population doubled between 1800 and 1900 from 41,000 to more than 90,000 inhabitants.
 Given the need to accommodate the newcomers, the city transformed and enriched its heritage, especially valuing its centre, while retaining traces of its past with its plan leaving the imprint of the successive walls.
 The city extended first south and then north, especially in the Saint-Pierre quarter where many "Jacobins" houses were built.

 The Nouvelles Galeries, which opened their doors in 1895 on the Rue des Trois-Cailloux, competed with small trade.
 In 1902, Henri Devred installed his first ready-to-wear store in this iconic shopping street.

 Beginning in 1905, Victor Commont, called "the founding father of modern Prehistoric science," performed important archaeological work in the Picardy area.

 In 1906, the CGT held an historic congress which developed the Charter of Amiens, signed on 13 October 1906, a constitution of French syndicalism defining its independence from political parties.

 The Picardy capital was a vibrant city, rich with sports and cultural activities.
 Evidenced by the international exhibition held in July and August 1906 in the Park of the Hotoie with its 1.3 million visitors or the Grand Prix of France in 1913 and its 100,000 spectators.
 The city had great intellectual activity with several influential scholarly societies, a varied press and a renowned theatre.
 The traditional, more aristocratic and popular festivals were many.

 In 1913, the city had 38 clothing manufacturers.
 The Saint-Leu and Saint-Pierre quarters and the suburb of Hem dominated the textile industry, contrasting with the prosperity of the city centre and uptown by concentrating poverty and substandard housing.

 With the declaration of war in the summer of 1914, Amiens, which geographical determinism placed to protect the capital, suffered the brunt of the horrors of war.